Sample Leave of Absence Letters | How to Write (Examples)

 1. Ensure you observe a professional tone and language as you write your letter.
 This will show your employer that you are willing to cooperate before and even during your time off.

-2. Also, ensure that your request for a leave of absence is shared in writing to provide a reference point for both you as the employee and your employer.
+2. Also, ensure that your request is shared in writing to provide a reference point for both you as the employee and your employer.
 For instance, you may both need to confirm the agreed-upon dates for the leave, and this letter will facilitate that.

-4. It is also essential to ask your human resource department or check your company’s employee handbook to understand what is required in your letter and the proper guidelines to follow when requesting a leave of absence.
+4. It is also essential to ask your human resources department or check your company’s employee handbook to understand what is required in your letter and the proper guidelines to follow when requesting a leave of absence.

 5. Although it is vital to have this request in writing, it is essential and professional etiquette to first verbally inform or request your manager for the leave.